ChatLingual/docs/webform/README.md

 };
 ```

-For `submitEmailReply`, ChatLingual will either use `id` or `externalId` to look up the existing conversations to submit the reply to.
+For `submitEmailReply` ChatLingual will either use `id` or `externalId` to look up the existing conversation.
+If found, a response will be submitted to that existing conversation.

 ### `chatlingual.webform.configs[type].customer: () => Customer`